 The best way to not get stung by bleed through is to prevent bleed through from happening in the first place with a coat or two of stain blocking primer.

 I’ll be honest, when I first learned about bleedthrough I thought that I would just treat it as it happened.
-But it kept happening so frequently that I wasted soooo much time going back and fixing it.
+But it kept happening so frequently that I wasted so much time going back and fixing it.

 So, I promised myself that I would never move forward with a piece without preventing it first.